Choominator/pushd/README.md

 Which should result in the following additional log messages being displayed by `pushd` on its terminal:

-    pushd[1]: Received a packet with a 97 byte registration request pushd[1]: Received registration request to assign the device token be6406fe9e686c11f999c9d47e33b41be56be48f0c77570423bb89f5b51cf127 to group Choom
+    Debug: Received a 97 byte packet on a registration socket
+    Info: Processed a registration request to assign the device token be6406fe9e686c11f999c9d47e33b41be56be48f0c77570423bb89f5b51cf127 to group Choom

 After registering the device token, you will be ready to send push notifications to the registered device group.

 To send a notification you must first switch to the notification request port, so press Control+C on the `nc` terminal to return to the shell and enter the following command:

-    $ nc -u localhost:7874
+    $ nc -u localhost 7874

 Followed by entering the following JSON code: